 - Pros for renters: Much lower upfront cost than a traditional deposit.

-- Cons for renters: The fee is non-refundable; provides no protection against disputes over charges for damages at move-out.
+- Cons for renters: The fee is non-refundable; it does not protect against disputes over charges for damages at move-out.

 Damage waiver programs